In this article

 Your financial professional can provide more information and help you determine if there's an annuity that's appropriate for your portfolio.

-Variable investment options within variable annuities are subjected to fluctuation in value and market risk, including the possibility of loss of principal.
+Amount in equity investments are subject to fluctuation in value and market risk, including loss of principal.

 © 2016 DST Systems, Inc. Reproduction in whole or in part prohibited, except by permission.
 All rights reserved.
 Not responsible for any errors or omissions.